By Kandice Henning, Alive Center Founder & Executive Director

 February 24, 2018

-“So seriously, you never know, so stop thinking that you do.”
+“Seriously, you never know, so stop thinking that you do.”
 This was a conversation that I was having with myself on the last night of my 2018 yoga retreat at a beautiful resort Northwest of Cabo.
 I have been going on these retreats for 7 years and they tend to be huge for me, full of deep spiritual lessons and growth.
-I was still feeling unsettled from the week, however, as I looked out the window to assess the evening sunset situation.
-“Boo” I thought to myself as I saw thick clouds above the water.
-So without my nice camera and no coat I set off into the chilly, cloudy night to head to dinner.
+I was still feeling unsettled from the week, however, my “ah ha” moment had yet to come.
+I looked out the window to assess the evening sunset situation and my heart sank as I saw thick clouds above the water.
+Feeling a bit blah I set out into the chilly , cloudy night without my nice camera and coat to head to dinner.
 As I walked the short distance to the dining hall I saw some interesting cloud formations.
 My step quickened as I hustled up to the roof deck.
 Uncharacteristically, everyone else was in the dining room chatting away since it was our last night together.
 They had seen the clouds and the felt the cold and opted out of sunset viewing for the night.